sindresorhus/unique-random/readme.md

 - [random-item](https://github.com/sindresorhus/random-item) - Get a random item from an array
 - [random-obj-key](https://github.com/sindresorhus/random-obj-key) - Get a random key from an object
 - [random-obj-prop](https://github.com/sindresorhus/random-obj-prop) - Get a random property from an object
+- [unique-random-at-depth](https://github.com/Aweary/unique-random-at-depth) - This module with an optional depth argument

 ## License